The Calgary Herald

 Contact Us Today to Order Your Gift Certificate!

-* At Racing Adventures High Performance Driving School we not only have the coolest racecars we have the most modern progressive race school programs available anywhere for individuals, corporate programs, team building and group programs.
+At Racing Adventures High Performance Driving School we not only have the coolest racecars we have the most modern progressive race school programs available anywhere for individuals, corporate programs, incentive programs, team building and group programs.
 As well we have more convenient race track locations across North America in Canada and the United States.
-More locations to serve you than any other sports car race school or high performance driving school anywhere!
-We deliver racing school programs in Los Angeles at Willow Springs Raceway, Houston at GrandSport Speedway, Phoenix at Arizona Motorsports Park, and Colorado Springs Pikes Peak International Raceway.
+More locations to serve you than any other sports car race school, high performance driving school or Extotic Supercar lapping program anywhere!
+We deliver racing school programs in Los Angeles at Willow Springs Raceway, Houston at GrandSport Speedway, Phoenix at Arizona Motorsports Park, and Colorado Springs' Pikes Peak International Raceway.

-* Our High Performance Driving School pricing starts at $625 for a half day program, $1150 for a full day program to $2100 for two days.
-With Corvette, Cobra Repli-racers and Porsche 911 Carreras we have all anyone would dream to drive.
+* Our High Performance Driving School pricing starts at $625 for a half day program, $1150 for a full day program or $2100 for two days.
+With Corvette, Cobra Repli-racers and Porsche 911 Carreras we have all the racercars anyone would dream to drive.

 You can also use your car in our program for $399 per day or even take some private lessons.

-Our Exotic Supercar lapping Sessions start at just $225 in our World Class, Aston Martin Vanquish, FFR Cobra repla-racers, Corvette, Ferrari, Ford GT40, Lamborghini and Porsche 911 Carrera sportscars.
+Our Exotic Supercar lapping Sessions start at just $225 in our World Class, Aston Martin Vanquish, Audi R8, FFR Cobra repla-racers, Corvette, Ferrari Modena, Ford GT40, Lamborghini Gallardo and Porsche 911 Carrera sportscars.

 Stay in touch with us around the Net